RoaringBitmap/CRoaring/.github/ISSUE_TEMPLATE/bug_report.md

 We are committed to providing good documentation.
 We accept the lack of documentation or a misleading documentation as a bug (a 'documentation bug').

 An unexpected poor software performance can be accepted as a bug (a 'performance bug').
+We also accept criticism of our documentation as bugs.

 We accept the identification of an issue by a sanitizer or some checker tool (e.g., valgrind) as a bug, but you must first ensure that it is not a false positive.

 Before reporting a bug, please ensure that you have read our documentation.

+**If you are using AI or automated tools (fuzzer) to find bugs, you are still required to make sure that you follow our documentation.
+Blind reporting is rejected.
+We do not appreciate lazy bug reports, it consumes our time and it is exploitative.** You must make a reasonable effort to ensure that you are actually reporting a bug.
+This is especially important for *security researchers*.

 **To Reproduce**
 Steps to reproduce the behaviour: provide a code sample if possible.
 Please provide a complete test with data.
 Remember that a bug is either a failure to build or an unexpected result when running the code.